rundeck/docs/docs/manual/node-steps/sensu.md

 : If you check this box, it will wait for the event to finish before running the check.

 - **API URL**
-: This is the endpoint that needs to be hit in order to get the checks for a specific account.
+: This is the endpoint that needs to be hit in order to run an ad hoc check for an account.
 For example, `http://sensu:8080/api/core/v2/namespaces/default`

 - **API Key**
-: This is the API key for the account with the check that you would like to get information about.
+: This is the API key for the account with the check that you would like to run.